Home > Thai Main Dishes > Laab Gai- Thai Ground Chicken Salad

 Once the chicken is cooked, remove from heat and stir in sliced red onions.
 The residual heat will wilt the onions.
 Then add the toasted rice powder, lime juice, fish sauce, and Thai chili flakes.
 Taste it and add more lime, fish sauce, or chili if needed.

-A majority of Thai cooking is based on personal taste, if you prefer saltier, sour, or spice, it’s customizable to your taste buds.
-Finish by adding whole mint leaves and cilantro leaves.
+Most Thai cooking is based on personal taste.
+Whether you prefer saltier, sour, or spiced food, it’s customizable to your taste buds.
+Finish by adding whole mint and cilantro leaves.

 Overhead view of laab gai on a round white plate.